andresdotsh/fisejs/README.md

 $ npm start
 ```

-# What it does?
-Simple, it's useful to *upload/download* files in a network, just put the files in the **/files** directory and that's all.

 # :)
-Feel free to correct me or suggest improvements through **GitHub** or [Twitter](https://twitter.com/andrewrosvel "@andrewrosvel").
+I started this project to learn and practice NodeJs, so feel free to correct me or suggest me improvements through **GitHub** or [Twitter](https://twitter.com/andrewrosvel "@andrewrosvel").
 I'll try to make it better with time.